andrew/ultimate-awesome/README.md

 - [awesome-computer-vision-models](https://github.com/gmalivenko/awesome-computer-vision-models) - A list of popular deep learning models related to classification, segmentation and detection problems.
 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
-- [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
 - [awesome-pretrain-on-molecules](https://github.com/junxia97/awesome-pretrain-on-molecules) - [IJCAI 2023 survey track]A curated list of resources for chemical pre-trained models.
 - [bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from  ! :bookmark: +5K awesome resources for geeks and software crafters :beer: .